 The Time Benefit

 Most runners will record significantly faster times when they take walk breaks because they don’t slow down at the end of a long run.
 Thousands of time-goal-oriented veterans have improved by 10, 20, 30 minutes and more in marathons by taking walk breaks early and often in their goal races.
 You can easily spot these folks.
 They’re the ones who are picking up speed during the last two to six miles when everyone else is slowing down.

 The Mental Benefit

-When you break 26 miles or 13 miles into segments it seems much more managable.
+When you break 26 miles or 13 miles into segments it seems much more manageable.
 Even sub-three hour marathoners continue to take their walk breaks to the end.
 One of them explained it this way: “Instead of thinking at 20 miles that I had a long six more miles to go, I was saying to myself, ’One more mile until my break.’
 Even when it was tough, I always felt I could go one more mile.”

 Walk breaks: how long and how often?